vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - Escalate when appropriate
   - ...

-* People analyzer: Step 1
+* People Analyzer: Step 1
 - For each person you need to rate how they do with respect to Company's Core Values
 - Match the Core Values